ChristiaanBoe/TINA/README.md

 ----------------------------------------------------------------------------------
 # Contact
-You can contact me using the following email: Christiaanboer@tudelft.nl
+You can contact me using the following email: c.boerkamp@tudelft.nl

 ----------------------------------------------------------------------------------
 # Publications
-To be announced
+If you use this work, please cite the following publication.
+Christiaan Boerkamp, Steven van der Vlugt and Zaid Al-Ars, "TINA: Acceleration of Non-NN Signal Processing Algorithms Using NN Accelerators", IEEE Int'l Workshop on Machine Learning for Signal Processing (MLSP), 2024

 ----------------------------------------------------------------------------------
 # license